skarab/raspberry-sampler/README.md

 Manual build

 I build it using custom gentoo kernel, using openrc & alsalibs, external usb soundcard/midi enabled.
-It requires bcm2835 libs (emerge -a bcm2835), dont forget to pull submodules : git submodule init git submodule update ssh, samba are installed on the image.
+It requires bcm2835 libs (emerge -a bcm2835), dont forget to pull submodules . ssh, samba are installed on the image.